DM-Kang/Kubernetes-VideoToMp3/README.md

 # Kubernetes-VideoToMp3
-This is a VideoToMp3 converter service using microservice architectures implemented by docker and kubernetes, MongoDB and RabbitMQ.
+This is a VideoToMp3 converter service based on the microservice architectures implemented by Docker, Kubernetes, Flask, MongoDB and RabbitMQ.

 * Prerequisites
 > * Python 3